MsSam08/PrepPal/README.md

 ## What It Does

-Small food businesses — restaurants, cafés, bakeries — lose thousands every month to overproduction.
+Small food businesses like restaurants, cafés, bakeries lose thousands every month to overproduction.
 They prep based on guesswork, and what doesn't sell gets thrown away.

 PrepPal fixes this with a demand forecasting model that predicts how much of each menu item a business will sell on any given day.
-It tells you what to make, how much to make, and flags when your plan puts you at risk of waste — before you start cooking.
+It tells you what to make, how much to make, and flags when your plan puts you at risk of waste before you start cooking.

 - **Single-day predictions** with confidence scores
 - **7-day forecasts** so you can plan the week ahead
-- **Waste risk alerts** — red, yellow, or green based on your planned vs predicted quantities
+- **Waste risk alerts**  red, yellow, or green based on your planned vs predicted quantities
 - **Smart recommendations** with a 5% safety buffer built in
-- **Works for new menu items** — no prior sales history needed
+- **Works for new menu items** no prior sales history needed

 ---